KO55LEV/KPMG.TEST/README.md

 # KPMG.TEST

-## Working Solution uploaded to Azure: http://taxfileimport.azurewebsites.net/
-Accept cookie to see the menu.
 ## Getting Started

 Solution has 3 projects.
 Web project - MVC application with 3 pages.
 Default page to upload a file.
 To see uploaded data, please navigate to "ViewUploadedData".